 1. Open the OneDrive app.
 Sign in with your Microsoft account.

 2. The Your OneDrive Folder interface lets you know the default location of your OneDrive folder.
-You can select a location of your choice.
+You can select a location of your choice if needed.

 3. In the Sync Your Files to This Mac interface, choose to sync all files and folders (or only selected ones).